phoebebright/batonopc/README.md

 Creates a directory batches2upload and puts a zip file containing data ready to upload.

 Upload to Gascloud
 -------------------

     python3 pi_to_cloud.py

-Push any batches in batches2upload to the gascloud.
+Push any batches in batches2upload to the cloud.
+Must have registered the pi as a gateway device with tinycloud and being using a valid gadget_id.

 Library Setup